Marketcloud/marketcloud-swift-sdk/README.md

 6) You will see an empty page.
 Just write ```github "Marketcloud/marketcloud-swift-sdk"``` and close it.

-7) Return on your terminal and write ```carthage update --platform iOS``` or simply ```carthage update```
+7) Return on your terminal and write ```carthage update --platform iOS``` or simply ```carthage update```.
+If you see any warnings, ignore them for the moment.
+I will remove them in the next release!

 8) Carthage will clone the repository and create a new .framework file for you.
 Just wait for a bit and when the operation is over close your terminal, open Xcode and your project and follow the last step of this tutorial..

 9) Select your project in the Project Navigator.
 Select the <YOUR PROJECT> target, choose the General tab at the top, and scroll down to the Linked Frameworks and Libraries section at the bottom.
 Open a Finder window and navigate to         the <YOUR PROJECT>Folder, then go to the Carthage -> Build -> iOS folder (you should be in a similar situation:            <YOUR PROJECT>/Carthage/Build/iOS Now, drag Marketcloud.framework into the Linked Frameworks and Libraries section  in Xcode.

 Confused?
 Click here for a .gif with with a similar situation
 <http://cdn2.raywenderlich.com/wp-content/uploads/2015/06/carthage-settings.gif>